-PHILADELPHIA–As part of the Philadelphia Food Justice Initiative (PFJI), Reinvestment Fund has joined the Philadelphia Department of Public Health and Wells Fargo in awarding $370,000 to local organizations fighting food injustice.
+PHILADELPHIA–As part of the Philadelphia Food Justice Initiative (PFJI), Reinvestment Fund has joined the Philadelphia Department of Public Health (PDPH) and Wells Fargo in awarding $370,000 to local organizations fighting food injustice.
+The PDPH’s funding for this initiative comes in part from the Pa.
+Department of Health’s Preventive Health and Health Services Block Grant.
 In total, the initiative has provided over $1.25 million in grants since its launch in 2019.

 PFJI supports community-driven solutions in areas where access to healthier food is needed the most.
 The initiative is informed by health justice, the collective movement to heal society and remove barriers that prevent individual and community well-being.